-Sometimes nervous woman's afflic-Sometimes nervous woman's aime-tions are imaginary.
+Sometimes nervous woman's afflictions are imaginary.
 Again they are a form of actual and terrible illness.
 In any event, Hollister's Rocky Mountain Tea makes you well.
 A great nerve tonic.
-35 cents, Tea or Tablets.
-Z. C. M. L. Drug Store, 112-114 Main Versat
+35 cents, Tea or Tablets, onic.
+35 cents, Tea or Tablets, Z. C. M. I. Drug Store, 112-114 Main Street.

 A GREATLY COVETED PAINTING.
-The picture herewith reproduced is a famous painting which Andrew Carnegie has been trying to purchase from
+The picture herewith reproduced is a famous painting which Andrew Carnegie has been trying to purchase from St. Martin's church, at Alost, Belgium, It is the work of Rubens and repre-